 As practical as the above examples are they aren't that exciting or beautiful, so here are some more creative and interesting ideas which could easily be adapted to work in most rooms.

 Pro Tip: If hanging space is limited, make sure every garment deserves its place.
 Sort clothing by type or colour and use space underneath for folded items like sweaters, scarves and wraps.

 Did you get books for Christmas?
 They've had a bit of a revival in our house over the last couple of years as we found that Kindle books just aren't the same and cant replace that real book smell and feel, especially coffee table books and beautifully illustrated interior design books for example.

 Lots of books need lots of storage space, but this isn't a big problem for us as my IKEA Hack - Billy Bookcases to bespoke looking built-ins provided ALL the storage and more.
-If you cant be arsed with a big DIY project, or don't have the space for a wall of built-in beauties then these funky storage ideas I found on Pinterest might be just what you need.
+Alternatively, you could stack books on the floor to make a funky side table.

 Pro tip: Sort books according to colour for a cool aesthetic and coordinate with your paint shades for a considered look.